A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Numerical experiments

-In this case, we simulate Hass and Sturtevant's experiment \cite{haas1987interaction}, where a 1.22 Mach number shock wave hits a helium bubble.
-This study has been widely used \cite{yan2024uniformly,zhang2023analysis} to investigate the performance of the numerical method.
-The domain and the initial position of bubble and shock wave are shown in Fig.\ref{fig:shock_bubble_init_he}.
-The initial condition as follows:
+In this case, we simulate the classic shock-bubble interaction problem originally conducted by Hass and Sturtevant \cite{haas1987interaction}, where a Mach 1.22 planar shock wave impinges upon a helium bubble.
+This configuration has been widely adopted as a standard benchmark \cite{yan2024uniformly,zhang2023analysis} to evaluate the capability of numerical methods in resolving complex wave interactions and interfacial instabilities.
+The computational domain and the initial locations of the bubble and the incident shock wave are depicted in Figure~\ref{fig:shock_bubble_init_he}.
+The initial conditions are prescribed as follows

-with \(\gamma_{1}=1.4\), \(p_{w,1}=0.0\) and \(\gamma_{2}=1.648\), \(p_{w,2}=0.0\).
-The computational domain is divided into 1800 $\times$ 356 elements.
-The boundary conditions are set as solid walls on the upper and lower edges, while the left edge is set to outflow boundary condition, and the right edge is set to the post-shock values.
+where the parameters are given by $\gamma_{1}=1.4$, $p_{w,1}=0.0$ and $\gamma_{2}=1.648$, $p_{w,2}=0.0$.
+The computational domain is discretized using a mesh consisting of $1800 \times 356$ elements.
+Regarding the boundary conditions, solid wall conditions are enforced on the upper and lower boundaries.
+An outflow boundary condition is applied at the left boundary, while the exact post-shock state is constantly prescribed at the right boundary.

-The Fig.\ref{fig:shockair_hithe_comparison} shows the comparison between the BP-OEDG ($P^2$) numerical results of density and the experiment at $t= 62,$ $245,$ $427,$ and $983$ $\mu s$ (measured relative to the time where the shock first hits the bubble \cite{yan2024uniformly,shyue2014eulerian}).
-It can be seen that the shape of helium bubble agree with the experiment at the same instance, and the shock and contact discontinuity are well captured by BP-OEDG($P^2$) without spurious oscillations.
+Figure~\ref{fig:shockair_hithe_comparison} presents a comparison between the computed density contours using the BP-OEDG($P^2$) scheme and the experimental results at $t = 62$, $245$, $427$, and $983~\mu\text{s}$ (measured relative to the instant when the incident shock first impinges upon the bubble \cite{yan2024uniformly,shyue2014eulerian}).
+It is evident that the morphological evolution of the helium bubble agrees well with the experimental observations at each corresponding instant.
+Furthermore, the shock waves and contact discontinuities are accurately resolved by the BP-OEDG($P^2$) scheme without any spurious oscillations.